Gertrude Caton Thompson: Great Zimbabwe

-In 1928, the British Academy invited Caton Thompson to investigate the origins of ruins in south-eastern Zimbabwe, near Lake Mutirikwe.
+In 1928, the British Academy invited Caton-Thompson to investigate the origins of ruins in south-eastern Zimbabwe, near Lake Mutirikwe.
 The site contained multiple buildings within three sets of structures.
-Caton Thompson assembled an all female expedition for the Zimbabwe excavations, which was the first of its kind.
+Caton-Thompson assembled an all female expedition for the Zimbabwe excavations, which was the first of its kind.

 Known since the 16th century, Great Zimbabwe had been previously excavated by James Theodore Bent and David Randall-MacIver and there was debate as to whether the site was the work of Africans (MacIver's view) or of some other civilisation.
-Caton Thompson used ceramics, which were similar to what modern villagers were using, and structures such as terrace walls to determine who built the structures from the site.
-Working with Kathleen Kenyon, Caton Thompson's excavations led her to the view that Zimbabwe was the product of a "native civilisation", publishing her results in a book called "The Zimbabwe Culture" in 1931.
+Caton-Thompson used ceramics, which were similar to what modern villagers were using, and structures such as terrace walls to determine who built the structures from the site.
+Working with Kathleen Kenyon, Caton-Thompson's excavations led her to the view that Zimbabwe was the product of a "native civilisation", publishing her results in a book called "The Zimbabwe Culture" in 1931.
 The assertion attracted considerable press attention and was received negatively by many within the archaeological community.
 She received hate mail from Victor Loret and Alfred Charles Auguste Foucher, whose views on the Great Zimbabwe she challenged.
-Caton Thompson claimed to keep hostile letters from local experts in a file marked "insane".
+Caton-Thompson claimed to keep hostile letters from local experts in a file marked "insane".
 Modern archaeologists now agree that the city was the product of a Shona-speaking African civilisation.

 Later life

 In 1932, she employed Mary Leakey to illustrate her book The Desert Fayum, greatly influencing her later career in palaeoanthropology.
-Towards the end of 1937 Caton Thompson and Elinor Gardner, accompanied by Freya Stark, initiated the first systematic excavation in the Yemen at Hadhramaut (coincidentally, also a region explored by Theodore Bent).
-However, relations between Caton Thompson and Stark were notoriously strained, with Stark deriding an anonymous but identifiable female archaeologist in her book A Winter in Arabia in 1940.
+Towards the end of 1937 Caton-Thompson and Elinor Gardner, accompanied by Freya Stark, initiated the first systematic excavation in the Yemen at Hadhramaut (coincidentally, also a region explored by Theodore Bent).
+However, relations between Caton-Thompson and Stark were notoriously strained, with Stark deriding an anonymous but identifiable female archaeologist in her book A Winter in Arabia in 1940.

-Caton Thompson retired from fieldwork after the Second World War.
-A long time friend of Dorothy Hoare, a colleague from Cambridge, Caton Thompson bought and shared a house with Hoare.
-After Hoare married Jose "Toty" M. de Navarro, son of the American actress Mary Anderson, and himself another Cambridge lecturer in archaeology, the Navarros continued to share the house with Caton Thompson.
-When she and the Navarros retired from academic life in 1956, Caton Thompson moved with them to their home in Broadway, Worcestershire - Court Farm.
+Caton-Thompson retired from fieldwork after the Second World War.
+A long time friend of Dorothy Hoare, a colleague from Cambridge, Caton-Thompson bought and shared a house with Hoare.
+After Hoare married José Maria de Navarro, son of the American actress Mary Anderson, and himself another Cambridge lecturer in archaeology, the Navarros continued to share the house with Caton-Thompson.
+When she and the Navarros retired from academic life in 1956, Caton-Thompson moved with them to their home in Broadway, Worcestershire - Court Farm.
 Nonetheless, she continued to engage with her interest in African history, playing an active role in the Third Pan-African Congress on Prehistory, held in Livingstone in 1955.
 She also went on to write the new introduction for the American edition of the book "The Zimbabwe Culture", published in 1971.
-Caton Thompson went on to have her memoirs released as an autobiography entitled "Mixed Memoirs" in 1983.
+Caton-Thompson went on to have her memoirs released as an autobiography entitled "Mixed Memoirs" in 1983.
 She would reside with them and their son, Michael for the rest of her life.
 She died in 1985, in her 97th year at Broadway, Worcestershire.